Outpatient Virtual Visit FAQs

 - Then, you will log into a Virtual Waiting Room.

-- At the time of your visit, your provider will connect with you and you will chat via video, just like you would in a Skype or FaceTime session.
+- At the time of your visit, log in to your myD-H portal, find the visit in your appointments list, click “Details” and then click “Video Visit”.
+This will place you in a virtual waiting room, where you will wait for your provider to connect with you and you will chat via video, just like you would in a Skype or FaceTime session.

 What if I don’t have the right technology or internet connection?